Pavshyno

 Pavshyno (Пáвшино, Pausching, Pósaháza) is a village in Mukachevo Raion, Zakarpattia Oblast and a suburb of Mukachevo.
 Pavshyno is the site of a "Temporary Detention Centre" for refugees.

 Naming and German culture

 The name of the village has been transliterated variously from Cyrillic as Pawschino, Pavschino, Povshin, Pavshyn, Pawsin, Pausin, and Pausyn.

 All of those transliterations are/were attempts to render 'Pausching' into and out of various local languages, Pausching being the Swabian name of the village since about 1750, before which it had been known as Posahaza.

 To this day, the village has a German Catholic Church and about one third of population identify themselves as German.

+Demographics

+Native language according to the 2001 Ukrainian census:

 Military installations

 The site is a former military base which housed RSD-10 Pioneer (SS-20) missiles allegedly aimed at targets in Belgium.
 It is now managed by Military Unit 2142 of the State Border Guard Service of Ukraine.
 In 2002 it was turned into a detention centre.

 The Dnepr radar, which was officially closed in 2009, is located near Pavshyno.
 The radar was served by the nearby settlement of Shenborn, also located near the abandoned Mukachevo Air Base.